arokem/python-matlab-bridge/README.md

 This should make the python-matlab-bridge import-able.

-## API:
+## Usage

-Initialize the Matlab class:
+To use the pymatbridge you need to connect your python interperter to a Matlab session.
+This is done in the following manner:

     from pymatbridge import Matlab
     mlab = Matlab()

-By default the matlab executable is whatever gets called when you type `matlab` in your terminal, the host is localhost and the port is a random unused port.

-You can specify these in the following manner:
+This creates a matlab session class instance, into which you will be able to inject code and variables, and query for results.
+By default, when you use `start`, this will open whatever gets called when you type `matlab` in your Terminal, but you can also specify the location of your Matlab application when initialzing your matlab session class:

-    mlab = Matlab(matlab='/Applications/MATLAB_R2011a.app/bin/matlab',
+    mlab = Matlab(matlab='/Applications/MATLAB_R2011a.app/bin/matlab')
-                    host='192.168.0.1', port=5151)

-Alternatively, if `matlab` is not recognized in the command-line, you can create a [symlink](http://en.wikipedia.org/wiki/Symbolic_link) to it's location.
-For example:

-	  ln -s /Applications/MATLAB_R2012b.app/bin/matlab ~/bin/matlab

-Making sure that your ~/bin directory is on your bash PATH variable.

-You can then start the MATLAB server:
+You can then start the Matlab server, which will kick off your matlab session, and create the connection between your Python interperter and this session:

     mlab.start()

 which will return True once connected.

+   results = mlab.run_code('a=1;')

+Should now run that line of code and return a `results` dict into your Python namespace.
+The `results` dict contains the following fields:

+    {u'content': {u'code': u'a=1',
+     u'datadir': u'/private/tmp/MatlabData/',
+     u'figures': [],
+     u'stdout': u'\na =\n\n     1\n\n'},
+     u'success': u'true'}

+In this case, the variable `a` is available on the Python side, by using the `get_variable` method:

+    mlab.get_variable('a')

-You can then run any local MATLAB function contained within a .m file of the same name.
+You can  run any MATLAB functions contained within a .m file of the same name.
 For example, to call the function jk in jk.m:

     %% MATLAB